 Next I needed to decide which Swifty to use, the Swifty Zero or the Swifty Air.
 With the Swifty Zero set up with skinny tyres for on-road tarmac use, and only less than half a mile of the route being off-road, it was a no-brainer to take Swifty Zero.
 No need for the Swifty Air today as its larger tyres would just make for unnecessary harder work.

 It’s great being able to leave straight from the house and not have to load everything into the car to get to the start of the ride.
 My route took me right from the front door, along various footpaths, roads and pavements up through the new and still on-going Hopefield housing development to join up with the Penicuik to Dalkeith cycle path, route 196 of the National Cycle Network.
-Then it was along slow but easy climb to Rosewell (easy due to no headwind today) where I was able to enjoy an easy descent down the B7003 to Roslin Glen, home of the well-known Roslin Chapel of Da Vinci Code fame.
+Then it was along a slow but easy railway grade climb to Rosewell (easy due to no headwind today) where I was able to enjoy an fast but rough descent down the B7003 to Roslin Glen, home of the well-known Roslin Chapel of Da Vinci Code fame.

 I had originally hoped to use the pavement here on the B7003 and avoid the traffic on this often fast and busy country road but the pavement surface was terrible and more off-road than on-road.
 It would have been fine on the Swifty Air but not so comfortable on the Swifty Zero.
 In addition, hedge cutting had recently been carried out and there was a high risk of punctures from the clippings, so I had to use the road on parts of the descent.